The wild soul of Crete: Asterousia mountains

 Food for the journey: Simple joys and local flavors

-After exploring Asterousia’s rugged beauty, head 30 kilometers to Lentas and discover taverna Nikitas—a picturesque spot right on the sea.
-Though a bit hard to reach as it’s the last of three tavernas on your walk, the effort is well worth it.
-Enjoy delicious traditional, home-cooked food in a relaxed atmosphere with great service, all while soaking in magnificent sea views.
-A perfect place to unwind and taste authentic Cretan flavors.
+After exploring Asterousia’s rugged beauty, head 30 kilometers to Lentas and visit Taverna Nikitas—a charming spot right by the sea.
+It’s the last of three tavernas along the way, but the walk is worth it.
+Enjoy traditional, home-cooked food in a relaxed setting with stunning sea views—a perfect place to unwind and taste authentic Cretan flavors.

-Locals in these mountain villages keep old traditions alive, making cheeses and honey, growing grapes and olives, and sharing the customs that have sustained families for centuries.
-If you’re lucky enough to visit during a festival, be prepared for dancing, laughter, and more food than you thought possible—plus a sense of community that is at the heart of Crete.
-(Check local festivals Here)
+Locals in these mountain villages keep old traditions alive, making cheese and honey, growing grapes and olives, and sharing customs passed down through generations.
+If you visit during a festival, expect dancing, laughter, plenty of food, and the warm sense of community that lies at the heart of Crete.

 Sustainable mountain living: Crete’s wise traditions